madajczyk/madajczyk.com/content/archive/2023/01/enjoying-typescript/index.md

 ideas that have been percolating in my head, but didn't finish because I didn't want to deal with all of the nightmares of working with the client side.

-And I haven't even dug that deeply into Blazor yet
+And I haven't even dug that deeply into Blazor yet.